 If you’ve been diagnosed with stage 4 mesothelioma — the most advanced stage of the disease — you’re still eligible for palliative treatment that can improve your quality of life.

 Stage 4 mesothelioma has spread, or metastasized, to organs and structures of the body far from where the tumor first appeared.
-If you’ve been diagnosed with stage four mesothelioma, the disease has spread too far for curative treatment.
+If you’ve been diagnosed with stage four mesothelioma, the disease may have spread too far for curative treatment.
 You can, however, have palliative treatment and participate in clinical trials where researchers test new treatments that may improve your prognosis.

 Learn more about clinical trials that may offer unique treatments for stage 4 mesothelioma patients.